waliullah14/ECE-1204_2210035/Lab 01/Lab Report 01.md

 };
 ```
 ### Theory:
-In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
-For declaring a class the following syntax is followed:
+<p align = "justify" >In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
+For declaring a class the following syntax is followed: </p>

 ```cpp
 class ClassName
 {
 };
 ```
-There are two types of fields in a class private and public.
+<p align = "justify" >There are two types of fields in a class private and public.
 Private fields can not be accessed from the main function directly.
-To access private fields from main function we need to use a public function or a friend function within that class.
+To access private fields from main function we need to use a public function or a friend function within that class.</p>

 ### Code:
 ```cpp
 #include<iostream>